brimdata/zed/zng/docs/zeek-compat.md

 original Zeek type may also enable special operations in ZQL that are unique to values known to have originated as a specific Zeek type, though no such operations are currently implemented in `zq`.

-## Type-Specific Details

-As `zq` acts as a reference implementation for ZNG, it's helpful to understand how it reads the following Zeek data types into ZNG equivalents and writes them back out again in Zeek log format.
-Other ZNG implementations (should they exist) may handle these differently.

 ### `double`